GRIA08/MvcMovies/README.txt

 Now I verify the added rule and its a success.

 AND HERE WE HAVE COMPLETED THE TUTORIAL FOR THE WEB DEVELOPMENT SUCCESSFULLY

+2024-06-06
+1420 UTC
+In previous lecture we have created the github account.
+Today we have created github repositery and push the code on github account.
+During this process we need to authenticat from our github account to push the code